Skip to content

 const catalogs = await loadCatalogs(locale, loadIDs, loadCatalog)

-Then catalogs becomes an object with the loadIDs as the keys and loaded Runtime objects as values.
+Then catalogs becomes an object with the loadIDs as the keys and loaded CatalogModule objects as values.
 This is how the sveltekit example works.

 Given that wuchale multiple loading strategies, you may be wondering which to use when.
 That depends on some factors.

-For an application that contains a relatively small number of messages as a whole, a single adapter without granularLoad is sufficient.
+For an application that contains a relatively small number of messages as a whole, a single adapter without granularLoad (i.e. the default config) is sufficient.
 For a large application, there are multiple methods to manage it:

 wuchale.config.js